getsolus/help-center-docs/docs/packaging/updating-an-existing-package.md

 - Error when encountering a thing

 Full release notes:

 - [1.2.3](https://github.com/foo/foo/releases/tag/v1.2.3)

-**Test Plan**

-- Launched the application
-- Exercised the UI
-- Exercised some feature

-**Checklist**

-- [] Package was built and tested against unstable
 ```

 For more information on suitable commit messages, please check the [tooling central documentation](https://github.com/solus-project/tooling-central/blob/master/README.rst#using-git).

-- If you want to link this pull request to an existing issue, simply mention it in your commit message (use the full URL): `The inclusion of <somepackage> fixes https://github.com/getsolus/packages/issues/123`
-- If you need a change to depend on another change, mention it in the commit message too (use the full URL): `Depends on https://github.com/getsolus/packages/issues/234`

 Next, you'll [submit a pull request for review](submitting-a-pull-request.md).